PureDark/BSDarthMaul/README.md

 ```

 # Leaderboards
-Turnning on Darh Maul Mode results in a separated leaderboard.
+Turnning on Darth Maul Mode results in a separated leaderboard.
 1 hand & 2 hand mode will have different leaderboards .

 AutoDetect now only works in no-fail/party mode for this particular reason.

 It's compatible with HiddenBlocks, meaning
-* DarhMaulMode on is one leaderborad.
+* DarthMaulMode on is one leaderborad.
 * HiddenBlocks on is another.
-* DarhMaulMode and HiddenBlocks both on yet another brand-new leaderboard.
+* DarthMaulMode and HiddenBlocks both on yet another brand-new leaderboard.

 # Downloads